 Instructions

-- Cook the pasta according to the package directions.
+- In a large saucepan cook the pasta according to the package directions.
 Drain and rinse well to cool.

 - While pasta is cooking create the creamy dressing.
 Using an immersion blender blend the mayonnaise, sour cream, hot sauce, chipotle peppers, adobo sauce, cumin, and salt in a small bowl.
 Blend until smooth then set aside.